-So, you have a flat roof and it’s leaking.
+So, you have a flat roof that’s leaking.
 What repair options do you have?

 You could: